Hawaiian language: Diphthongs

 The short-vowel diphthongs are /iu, ou, oi, eu, ei, au, ai, ao, ae/.
 In all except perhaps /iu/, these are falling diphthongs.
 However, they are not as tightly bound as the diphthongs of English, and may be considered vowel sequences.
 (The second vowel in such sequences may receive the stress, but in such cases it is not counted as a diphthong.)
 In fast speech, /ai/ tends to [ei] and /au/ tends to [ou], conflating these diphthongs with /ei/ and /ou/.

 There are only a limited number of vowels which may follow long vowels, and some authors treat these sequences as diphthongs as well: /oːu, eːi, aːu, aːi, aːo, aːe/.

 Phonotactics

 Hawaiian syllable structure is (C)V. All CV syllables occur except for wū; wu occurs only in two words borrowed from English.
-As shown by Schütz, Hawaiian word-stress is predictable in words of one to four syllables, but not in words of five or more syllables.
+As shown by Schütz, Hawaiian word-stress is predictable in words of one to three moras, but not in words of five or more syllables.
 Hawaiian phonological processes include palatalization and deletion of consonants, as well as raising, diphthongization, deletion, and compensatory lengthening of vowels.